arturoestrada/arturoestrada.github.io/Research.md

 2. Rodriguez, A. E., Ibrahim, R. and  Kremer, M. Persuasion in Queues: An Experimental Study on the Effectiveness of Delay Announcements for Congestion Management.
 Working paper.

+3. Rodriguez, A. E., Ibrahim, R. and Kremer, M. Strategic Human-Algorithm Communication in Service Operations.
+Working project.

+4. Rodriguez, A. E. Customer Lying Behaviour in Observable Queues: The Role of Reputation and Image Concerns.
+Working project.

 ## Journal Publications